-3.42 The PPG (ID 3-037-20150320) is clear that local planning authorities should count housing provided for older people, including residential institutions in Use Class C2, against their housing requirement.
+3.41 The PPG (ID 68-035-20190722) is clear that local planning authorities should count housing provided for older people, including residential institutions in Use Class C2, as part of their housing land supply.
 The housing requirement in the Core Strategy did not include an assessment of the requirement for residential institutions, but the Local Housing Need figure derived using the standard method does include rooms in residential institutions.
-In 2018/19 a residential facility for dementia care with 12 bedspaces was completed.
+The monitoring year 2019/20 saw the completion of Falkland Grange, a 64 bed residential, nursing and dementia care home on Monks Lane, Newbury.